 The debt-to-income ratio calculation shows how much of your monthly income goes towards debt payments.
 This information helps both you and lenders figure out how easily you can cover your monthly expenses.
 Along with your credit scores, your debt-to-income ratio is one of the most important factors for getting approved for a bank loan.

 To calculate your current debt-to-income ratio, add up all of your monthly debt payments, then divide your gross monthly income by your total monthly debt payments.
 You can also do a calculation to estimate how much your monthly debt payments should be relative to your income.

-Multiply your income by a target debt-to-income level, such as 30 percent, and use the resulting debt percentage to guide your debt repayment strategy if you're looking to qualify for a future loan.
+Multiply your income by a target debt-to-income level, such as 30%, and use the resulting debt percentage to guide your debt repayment strategy if you're looking to qualify for a future loan.

 Monthly debt payments include the required minimum payments for all of your loans, including:

 - Credit card debt